-Research in the centre will revolve around broadly understood biology, physics, and chemistry of bacteria, in particular human pathogens.
+Research in the centre revolves around broadly understood biology, physics, and chemistry of bacteria, in particular human pathogens.

 The Centre’s main objective is to combine experiments and mathematical modelling to better understand bacterial growth and evolution in the natural environment of pathogenic bacteria: the interior of an animal cell and animal secretions.